olasunkanmi-SE/open-source-portfolio/README.md

 # Open Source Projects Documentation

-Welcome to my GitHub repository!
-This space serves as both my personal portfolio and a showcase for my open-source projects.
-I'm passionate about creating innovative solutions that enhance user experiences and streamline processes in various domains.
+This space is my portfolio and also serves as my open-source project documentation.
+These solutions are developed to ease developers day to day activities.
+Some of these solutions are based on my day-to-day needs as a developer
 ## Featured Projects

 CodeBuddy - AI-Powered Coding Assistant